 I know.
 Facebook?

-But when you’re not sleeping sometimes cruising the mommy groups on FB is a great way to learn about topics or resources you didn’t even know you needed to know about.
-A FB mom group is how I learend about the book “Oh Crap, Potty Training,” Which is what we read to be able to fully potty train our boys in about a month.
+But when you’re not sleeping sometimes cruising the mommy groups on FB can be a multitaskers greatest pleasure.
+You can learn about topics or resources you didn’t even know you needed to know about.
+A FB mom group is how I learned about the book “Oh Crap, Potty Training,” Which is what we read to be able to fully potty train our boys in about a month.

-Also, there’s something comforting about being able to feed your baby in the middle of the night and while scrolling through the posts of a Facebook mommy group and the many questions and comments (and the trolls.
-There are always trolls) but mostly answers the questions you didn’t even know you had.
+Also, there’s something comforting about being able to feed your baby in the middle of the night while scrolling through the posts of a Facebook mommy group and the many questions and comments (and of course, the trolls.
+There are always trolls) but mostly answers to the questions you didn’t even know you had.

-Be sure to search your local city and mommy group to find a local FB mommy community that can help you connect with other moms, learn about local daycares or preschools, and ask burning questions, particularly in the middle of the night when it feels like the whole world is asleep except for your baby.
+Be sure to search your local city to find a local FB mommy community that can help you learn about local daycares or preschools, and ask burning questions, particularly in the middle of the night when it feels like the whole world is asleep except for your baby.

 I also love the Instagram account of Peanut which helps connect moms with other moms and has an entire community of helpers.